catherinedu/meme-generator/README.md

 # dirtyapi

-It is a program that sends you memes on the phone according to the occassion you planned out on the google calendar.
+A program that sends you memes on the phone according to the occassion you planned out on the google calendar.

 How this works:
 1. Get event from Google calendar